Tips for Getting Through Customs Quickly at Cancun International Airport

 2. Transfer from Cancun Airport By ADO bus

-For the cheapest transportation method, you’re looking at heading from the Cancun Airport to your hotel via the ADO bus and public transit. while this will take longer than a private shuttle, it will be considerably more cost-friendly.
+For the cheapest transportation method, you can take the ADO bus and public transit from the Cancun Airport to your hotel.
+While this will take longer than a private shuttle, it will be considerably more cost-friendly.

 You’ll need to take the ADO bus from the airport to the downtown bus depot, then likely take a second bus to your hotel.